Devastating damage to Toddbrook reservoir and residents of Whaley Bridge were forced to leave home.

 Yet unbelievably after 2 minutes it was all over and water started receding very quickly.

-The whole of the bridge was full of water on both sides going past our garage space and up to three foot high outside the Coach House gate.
+The whole of the bridge was full of water on both sides going past our garage space and up to three foot high up on the gate 50 yards away from the bridge.

 I was curious to find out why this happened yes there was torrential rain for many hours.